"Be rich in good deeds." 1 Timothy 6:18

 Your gifts can be designed to benefit your ministry of choice now while protecting your assets, or to benefit yourself or a loved one now and your ministry of choice later.
 Any of these gifts can be made in the name of a loved one—a concrete and beautiful way to honor or remember a beloved individual.

-If you would like more information about the Presidents’ Circle or are interested in becoming a charter member, please contact Carla Starrett-Bigg at (503) 221-1054, ext.
-275, or firstname.lastname@example.org.
+If you have included Ecumenical Ministries of Oregon in your will or estate plan and would like to join the Presidents’ Circle, please contact Carla Starrett-Bigg, Director of Development and Communication, at (503) 221-1054, ext.
+275, or email@example.com.
 You may also download the Presidents' Circle brochure.

 Planned giving can provide benefits for you and your family, as well as helping fulfill your charitable and stewardship goals.
 Planned giving vehicles can help prepare for possible future needs: health, accidents or unforeseen financial challenges.
 They can help you provide for your spouse, dependents or other loved ones, while reducing the tax consequences of your current assets and future estate taxes.

 Ecumenical Ministries of Oregon is fortunate to collaborate with established professionals in the field; our planned gifts are managed through the Presbyterian Foundation, one of the oldest and most respected financial entities in the United States, as well as through the Oregon Community Foundation.
 EMO staff and professionals from these financial institutions are available free of charge to answer your questions and help you fulfill your stewardship goals.